 - Taking care of pets

-Homesharers are not carers and must not provide assistance with washing and dressing, medication giving, moving and handling a person, toileting or handling of any bodily fluids.
+Homesharers are never asked to provide assistance with washing and dressing, medication giving, moving and handling a person, toileting or handling of any bodily fluids.